MICHAEL GOODLIFFE: WARTIME SHAKESPEAREAN ACTOR AND PRODUCER

 Callan, 1967 with Elizabeth Bell, Anthony Valentine and Edward Woodward.
 Second image of closeup with Edward Woodward.
 This was a television series featuring the most ruthless aspect of the secret service.
 It required the maintenance of a constant tension on screen between Goodliffe and Woodward.
 Goodliffe (who was the second of three actors playing his role) withdrew from the series after 5 episodes and had to be "killed off" in an episode called "Let's kill everyone".
 This started with the suicide of a Russian spy being "interrogated" by the secret service and was followed by three people (including Goodliffe) being shot dead by a gun, one being poisoned with a gas pellet and another drowning after being drugged.
 Perhaps the script writer, Ray Jenkins, was inspired by Shakespeare's Hamlet.
 The series has recently been released on DVD under the name "Callan - the monochrome years".
 The monochrome series was followed by a colour series and a film.

-Inheritance, 1967.
+Inheritance, 1967. still shows him with James Bolam.
 This was a television series based on three historical novels by Phyllis Bentley.
 It featured succeeding generations of a Yorkshire mill owning family, starting with the Luddite riots in the early 19th Century.
 Goodliffe spent much time learning how to speak with a Yorkshire accent (Lancashire came to him more naturally) and played the father with John Thaw playing his eldest son (still shows John Thaw and Thelma Whiteley) and James Bolam sometimes playing the younger son.
 There was, indeed, some resemblance in facial features and general appearance between Goodliffe and Thaw.
 The series helped to turn the expression "There's trouble at t'mill!" into a catchphrase.

 Judge Dee, 1969, a television series featuring an ancient Chinese examining magistrate.
 A recent reference to this series in the Radio Times said "Thanks to the resolutely British casting - Michael Goodliffe as the judge for example - this short lived drama series was unintentionally hilarious".